Today marks my one year being a GitHubber. Phew, what a crazy year.

 My first few months at GitHub weren’t smooth.
 It took me months to finally feel like I know how things should be done, what is appreciated, and who to ask for help on all different sorts of things.
 Although apparently, I hid it pretty well.

 The Education site took way longer than I had expected, because of which I was frustrated with myself and was scared to do more.
 Getting into github.com’s code base was such a challenge that I doubted if I ever really know anything about Rails.
 And, working with amazing designers/developers means I’d constantly feel like I can’t ever do either well enough.

 The thought of “Ugh, [_____] must think I am an idiot.
 Gonna hide in a hole and never come out.” pops into my head constantly.

-In the process, there were times when I feel so overwhelmed and frustrated that I thought I should stop pretending I am good enough to be here, all this faking just wasn’t going to cut it.
+In the process, there were times when I feel so overwhelmed and frustrated that I thought I should stop pretending I was good enough to be here.
+All this faking just wasn’t going to cut it.
 Sounds familiar? the ever so annoying Impostor Syndrome.